Define Dangerous in 2018:

 Here’s the thing about statistics.
 If something has a one in a million chance of happening, it’s going to happen 8.4 times a day in New York City.
 It’s going to happen more like a thousand times a day in China.

 Most Americans would have some reservations about the safety of traveling to Mexico.
 The State Department estimates that 150,000 U.S. citizens cross the borders into Mexico every single day.
-Only 100 Americans were killed in Mexico in 2014.
+Only 75 Americans were killed in Mexico in 2016, down from 100 in 2014.
 Are some areas more dangerous than others?
 Of course!
 Just like Chicago rates as more dangerous than Boise, Idaho.
-For the 19th most dangerous country, Mexico doesn’t feel very dangerous in most places.
+For the 12th most dangerous country, Mexico doesn’t feel very dangerous in most places.

 So, how do you decide which countries are safe?